wthorp/CommonMap/README.md

 # CommonMap
 Fast RPF indexing and MapServer

+Not very cleaned up but moved to go modules.

+GPL3 licensed.
-Commercial licenses available by request
+Other commercial licenses available by request.